-Before starting any new medicine, tell your doctor or pharmacist that you are taking Bicor.
+Before starting any new medicine, tell your doctor or pharmacist that you are taking this medicine.

-Tell all the doctors, dentists and pharmacists who are treating you that you are taking Bicor.
+Tell all the doctors and pharmacists treating you that you are taking this medicine.

-If you become pregnant while taking Bicor, tell your doctor.
+If you become pregnant or are planning to become pregnant while taking this medicine, tell your doctor.

-If you plan to have surgery, including dental surgery, tell your doctor or dentist that you are taking Bicor.
+If you are to undergo anaesthesia and/or surgery, including dental, tell your doctor or pharmacist that you are taking this medicine.

-If you are being treated for diabetes, make sure you check your blood sugar level regularly and report any changes to your doctor.
+If you are being treated for diabetes, make sure you check your blood sugar level regularly and report any changes to your doctor

-Bicor may change how well your diabetes is controlled.
+Bisoprolol may change how well your diabetes is controlled.
 It may also cover up some of the symptoms of low blood sugar, called hypoglycaemia, such as fast heartbeat.
-Bicor may make hypoglycaemia last longer.
+Bisoprolol may make hypoglycaemia last longer.
 Your dose of diabetic medicines, including insulin, may need to change.

-If you are to have any medical tests, tell your doctor that you are taking Bicor.
+If you are to have any medical tests, tell your doctor that you are taking this medicine.

-Bicor may affect the results of some tests.
+Bisoprolol may affect the results of some tests.

-Visit your doctor regularly so they can check on your progress.
+Go to your doctor regularly for a check-up.
 Your doctor may check your eyes, thyroid, lipid and blood glucose levels.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.

 Your doctor may think it is not working effectively and change your treatment unnecessarily.